joshkcdev/daily_screenshot/readme.md

 - take a screenshot of a webpage daily
-- run on raspi using selenium webdriver
+- run on raspi triggered by cron daily
 - upload to google drive